education.vic.gov.au

 Additional resources relating to VET

 • On 14 July 2008, the Children’s Services and Education Legislation Amendment (Anaphylaxis Management) Act 2008 (Vic) came into effect amending the Children’s Services Act 1996 (Vic) and the Education and Training Reform Act 2006 (Vic) requiring that all licensed children’s services and schools have an anaphylaxis management policy in place.
-From more information, see: Anaphylaxis
+From more information, refer to: Anaphylaxis.

 • ASQAExternal Link is the national regulator for Australia’s vocational education and training sector.
 ASQA regulates courses and training providers to ensure nationally approved quality standards are met.
 ASQA has the authority to investigate formal complaints that allege training organisations are breaching, or have breached, the National Vocational Education and Training Regulator Act 2011 (Cth) and/or its associated legislative instruments.